tweag/FawltyDeps/README.md

 When you find a project where FawltyDeps is not doing a good job, we appreciate you adding that project under [`tests/real_projects`](./tests/real_projects).
 Look at the existing files in that directory to see how these tests work.

+### Development

+To give minimal working examples of supported projects we introduce [`tests/sample_projects`](./tests/sample_projects) in integration tests, where simplified version of real-world projects are stored.
+For bug reports, when a user reports that `fawltydeps` not working on their project, we adopt the following process:

+- the project is added to `real_projects`
+- we isolate the problems/issues/features and phrase them succinctly as a sample project under `sample_projects`
+- we can examine the issue more closely and start changing core logic, adding/changing unit tests along the way.

+The resulting updates are introduced to `fawltydeps` and reflected in our expectations, first in the TOML for the sample project(s) and then finally in the real_projects TOML.

+> > > > > > > c037af1 (ADD development section to Integration tests)